Proxy TCP Traffic over TLS by SNI

 - Gateway listener

-hostname: specifies which hostnames the gateway will accept on this listener. - TLSRoute
+hostname: specifies which host names the gateway will accept on this listener. - TLSRoute

-hostnames: defines the hostnames to which the route applies, effectively filtering traffic received by the listener.
+hostnames: defines the host names to which the route applies, effectively filtering traffic received by the listener.

 Create a Kubernetes manifest that defines a TCP stream route: